Table of Contents

 Tioman Island: A Jewel of the South Pacific (in the South China Sea)

-we found over Thanksgiving Break.
-Tioman is the setting of Bali Hai in
+Thanksgiving Break.
+Tioman is the setting of Bali Hai in the

 You may remember this little corner of Southeast Asia as Burma.
 Whatever the name, this still relatively isolated country is home to some of the wonders of the ancient world.
 Our mega-site show the highlights of the capital city of Yangon, including the spectacular Shwedagon Paya, the ancient city of Bagan with it fantastic temples and stupas, and the beach area of Nagapoli.
 Click here or on the image to see all the sights of this magical kingdom. . .